Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 1. Log into GitLab

-Go to GitLab and log in (using your email address as the user name and your password).
+Go to GitLab and log in (using the WUR Single Sign On button).
 You also need to set up two-factor authentication by going to your profile page.

-1. Enrol the public key to your user account
+1. Enroll the public key to your user account

-This only has to be done once (per machine/OS you use GitLab on).
+This only has to be done once (per device/OS you use GitLab on).

 Creating a new repository